AtticusZeller/atticuszeller.github.io/atticuszeller/Backend/Docker.md

 - `CMD ["param1","param2"]` (exec form, as default parameters to `ENTRYPOINT`)

 > [!tip]
-> we primarily use `CMD` to .
+> we primarily use `CMD`.
 Because it's much clearer for us to override it while debugging.
 Nobody wanna see something ugly like:
 > ```yaml
 > services:
 > 	backend: